Bess Price: Biography

 Born on 22 October 1960 in Yuendumu, Price's first language is Warlpiri.
 She also knows Luritja, Western Arrernte and Anmatyerre.
 Price lived in humpies (traditional Aboriginal dwellings) until she was nine and became a mother at thirteen years of age.
 A survivor of domestic violence, she left the father of her child when she was 19 and began studying to be a teacher.

 She attained a Bachelor of Applied Science in Aboriginal Community Management and Development from Curtin University and has worked in education and training, public administration, the media, community development, interpreting, translating and language teaching and has experience in small business management.
 With her husband Dave Price, she is a partner with Jajirdi Consultants working in cross cultural awareness training, community liaison and Warlpiri language services.

 The Northern Territory Labor government appointed Price as chairperson of its Indigenous Affairs Advisory Council.
 The council was set up to provide advice and make recommendations regarding the implementation and further development of the Closing the Gap and Working Future agendas and to assist the Northern Territory Government to engage with Indigenous people.
 In November 2011, Price announced her retirement from the Indigenous Affairs Advisory Council and intention to stand for the Country Liberal Party in the Northern Territory election of 25 August 2012 for the Central Australian seat of Stuart against her nephew, Labor MP Karl Hampton.
 She was elected with a swing of 18%.

 She was nominated in 2012 for the US International Women of Courage Award.

 On 9 September 2013, she was named Minister for Community Services, Parks and Wildlife, Statehood and Women's Policy in the Northern Territory government.
-On 12 Dec 2014, she was appointed additionally Minister for Local Government, and on 10 Feb 2015 also Minister for Housing.
+On 12 December 2014, she was appointed additionally Minister for Local Government, and on 10 Feb 2015 also Minister for Housing.
 She lost office at the Northern Territory election of 27 August 2016.

 Her paintings were exhibited in Sydney in 2017.

 Since 2022 she has been Assistant Principal at Yipirinya Independent Aboriginal School, Alice Springs.

-Price's daughter, former Alice Springs deputy mayor Jacinta Nampijinpa Price, became a Senator for the Northern Territory at the 2022 federal election and was appointed as the Shadow Minister for Indigenous Affairs by the Leader of the Opposition Peter Dutton in a Shadow Ministry reshuffle in 2023.
-Jacinta was a leading advocate of the "No" vote in the Indigenous Voice to Parliament referendum.
+Price's daughter, former Alice Springs deputy mayor Jacinta Nampijinpa Price, became a senator for the Northern Territory at the 2022 federal election.